Tourism statistics - intra-EU tourism flows

 The scope of observation for data on tourism trips are all tourism trips with at least one overnight stay, made by the resident population aged 15 and over.
 It includes trips made for private or professional purpose, outside the ususal environment.

 Data on type of destination is transmitted to Eurostat every three years.
-The first data transmission took place in 2014 for the reference year 2013.
+The first data transmission took place in 2014 for the reference year 2013 and the second in 2017 for the reference year 2016.
 For this variable, multiple answer possibilities are allowed.
 In case of a trip involving several destinations, it should refer to the entire trip and not only to the main destination of the trip.

 The EU is a major tourist destination, with five Member States (France, Spain, Italy, Germany and the United Kingdom) among the world’s top ten destinations for holidaymakers, according to UNWTO data.
 Tourism is an important activity in the EU which has the potential to contribute towards employment and economic growth, as well as to development in rural, peripheral or less-developed areas.
 These characteristics drive the demand for reliable and harmonised statistics within this field, as well as within the wider context of regional policy and sustainable development policy areas.